 Campground Review and Description

 Description: Natural Chimneys is a delightful campground with lots of trees and oversized spaces.
 We camped in a travel trailer and had one of the four full hook-up spaces.
 The on site campground host is available and enthusiastic.
 The campground sells out for two weekends in October for Halloween with full-blown decorations by many campers.
 Folks who live nearby drive in to "trick-or-treat" the campers.
 Lots of fun.
 No alcohol allowed.
 There are clean restrooms with hot showers, grassy spaces, gravel roads, children's playground, swimming pool open in summer, and a trout-fishing stream close by.
 The county operates the campground.
+Easy access.

 Pros, Cons, Attractions and Additional Comments